Home Hotels Condos Mixed Use Dreams Other Projects Cool Stuff Links Contact

 Planet Hollywood

-The planned $120-million Transformation of the bankrupt Aladdin into Planet Hollywood looks more like a downgrade (sorry for the commentary, but look at it).
+The planned $120-million transformation of the bankrupt Aladdin into Planet Hollywood looks more like a downgrade (sorry for the commentary, but look at it).
 The Planet Hollywood folks are gearing up to add some gaud to the strip while other developers are replacing gaud with class (go figure).
 As of June, 25th 2005 nothing has been done.
 Maybe changes are in the works (I hope so).
-Sheraton will be managing the Hotel Operations.
+Sheraton will be managing the hotel operations.
 Often, preliminary renderings are exaggerated, maybe it won't be as horrible as it looks.

 Some of the reasons the Aladdin wasn't successful: There was no obvious entrance for pedestrians on the Strip, the entrance was above grade through a series of stairs and ramps, most of the pedestrians that did manage to enter the property, entered through the unpopular (dark) Desert Passage Mall.
 The mall (unlike the Forum Shops at Caesars) does not guide you to the casino, it meanders you around the casino, past countless uninteresting shops and right back to the Strip.
 The interior and exterior design is terrible (I could write volumes on this) and the Strip signage is useless.